-Taj Mahal appears in 3 different colors in a day
+Taj Mahal appears in 3 different colours in a day

-Did you know that the Taj Mahal has three different color schemes for a single day?
+Did you know that the Taj Mahal has three different colour schemes for a single day?
 Maybe, not.

 But, lemme tell you that this is one of the most amazing facts about the Taj Mahal.

 Early morning, it appears pinkish.
-In the daytime, it reflects the sky and thus appears dynamic and milky white color.
+In the daytime, it reflects the sky and thus appears dynamic and milky white colour.
 When the sun sets it looks golden and silver in the moonlight.

 This amazing fact about the Taj Mahal is too not known by the majority of people.